lczm/raytracor/README.md

 # Raytracor

-Learning to raytrace...
+Learning to raytrace..., going through [Ray Tracing In One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).
 Here's a picture of what it currently produces if ran.
 ![Raytraced Image](https://github.com/lczm/raytracor/blob/master/image.png)

 ## Requirements